-The inclusion of contractual terms are subject to a test (in the courts) so that they are used fairly.
-In such cases fairness can generally be achieved by redrafting the term more precisely, so that it reflects the practice and current intentions of the supplier.
-These are generally done if the terms do not read right and does not fully express the interests of the parties or they frustrate the purpose of the terms to the detriment of the contracting parties.
+The inclusion of contractual terms is subject to a test (in the courts) so that they are used fairly.
+In such cases, fairness can generally be achieved by redrafting the term more precisely so that it reflects the practice and current intentions of the supplier.
+These are generally done if the terms do not read right and do not fully express the interests of the parties or they frustrate the purpose of the terms to the detriment of the contracting parties.

 All the illustrative terms listed in Schedule 2 have the object or effect of altering the position which would exist under the ordinary rules of contract and the general law if the contract were silent.
-They either protect the supplier from certain sorts of claim in law which the consumer might otherwise make, or give rights against the consumer that the supplier would not otherwise enjoy.
+They either protect the supplier from certain sorts of claims ‘in law’, which the consumer might otherwise make or give rights against the consumer that the supplier would not otherwise enjoy.

 The Regulations recognise that contractual small print is in no real sense freely agreed with consumers.
 Where a term changes the normal position seen by the law, as striking a “fair balance” it is regarded with inquisitive suspicion.

 Transparency is also fundamental to fairness.
 Regulation 7 says that standard terms must use plain and intelligible language.
 Taking account of the Directive the Regulations implement, this needs to be seen as part of a wider requirement of putting the timeshare consumer into a position where he can make a reasonably informed choice.
 Thus even though a term would be clear to a lawyer, we will probably conclude that it has the potential for unfairness if it is likely to be unintelligible to normal timeshare consumers and thereby cause detriment, or if it is misleading (in which case its use may also be actionable as an unfair commercial practice).

 Moreover, unfair contract terms in guidance 11, timeshare consumers need adequate time to read terms before becoming bound by them, especially lengthy or complex terms, and this can also be a factor in assessing fairness.